h3imdall/ftp-remote-edit/README.md

 ## Package preferences

+- `Tree View` - `Open On Startup` - Open the view automatically when atom starts.
 - `Tree View` - `Open In Atom Dock` - Open the view as tab in atom dock instead of panel.
 Only available from Atom 1.17.0
 - `Tree View` - `Show On Right Side` - Show the view on the right side of the editor instead of the left.
 - `Tree View` - `Allow Pending Pane Items` - Allow items to be previewed without adding them to a pane permanently.